pcalvao/saaj-gpt/README.md

 # SAAJ-GPT

 ## Overview
 System for analyzing legal documents using ChatGPT and Natural Language Processing (NLP) with Natural Language Toolkit (NLTK).
+The system is capable of analyzing documents both in English and Portuguese, although was developed with the analysis of documents in Portuguese in mind.
 The system funcionalities are the following:
 * Get a summary of the document being analyze
 * Get the results identified by ChatGPT for a category (People, Companies, Specific Topics and General Topics)
 * Get the local summaries of every result identified by ChatGPT